Your Ultimate 3 Days in Marrakech Itinerary

 Recommended Tour: Ben Youssef Madrasa 1-Hour Guided Tour

 There are so many good perspectives here.
-We shot from above looking down into the courtyard, from the benches along the sides, and through carved doorways.
+We shot from above looking down into the courtyard, toward the benches along the sides, and through carved doorways.
 If you build your 3 days in Marrakech itinerary around smart timing, this stop can feel less crowded than most tourists experience.

 Marrakech Museum